darenliang/darenliang.com/content/posts/secret-sharting-by-example.md

 With the rise of the Internet, secret sharing schemes are becoming increasingly prevalent and are used in all sorts of applications such as blockchain and cloud computing.

-One interesting project using secret sharing schemes is [RenVM](https://renproject.io/renvm).
-Using Shamir's Secret Sharing, RenVM is able to distribute shares of a private key storing more than 1 billion USD worth of Bitcoin.

 If you find any issues with this article, please let me know at [daren@darenliang.com](mailto:daren@darenliang.com).

 ## 8. Credits